Demographics of Lebanon: Palestinians

 Their presence is controversial, and resisted by large segments of the Christian population, who argue that the primarily Sunni Muslim Palestinians dilute Christian numbers.
 Many Shia Muslims also look unfavorably upon the Palestinian presence since the refugee camps have tended to be concentrated in their home areas.
 The Lebanese Sunnis, however, would be happy to see these Palestinians given the Lebanese nationality, thus increasing the Lebanese Sunni population by well over 10% and tipping the fragile electoral balance much in favor of the Sunnis.
 Late prime minister Rafiq Hariri —himself a Sunni— had hinted on more than one occasion on the inevitability of granting these refugees Lebanese citizenship.
 Thus far the refugees lack Lebanese citizenship as well as many rights enjoyed by the rest of the population, and are confined to severely overcrowded refugee camps, in which construction rights are severely constricted.

 Palestinians may not work in a large number of professions, such as lawyers and doctors.
 However, after negotiations between Lebanese authorities and ministers from the Palestinian National Authority some professions for Palestinians were allowed (such as taxi driver and construction worker).
 The material situation of the Palestinian refugees in Lebanon is difficult, and they are believed to constitute the poorest community in Lebanon, as well as the poorest Palestinian community with the possible exception of Gaza Strip refugees.
 Their primary sources of income are UNRWA aid and menial labor sought in competition with Syrian guest workers.

-The Palestinians are almost totally Sunni Muslim, though at some point Christians counted as high as 40% with Muslims at 60%.
+The Palestinians are majority Sunni Muslims with a Christian minority, though at some point Christians counted as high as 40% with Muslims at 60%.
 The numbers of Palestinian Christians has diminished in later years, as many have managed to leave Lebanon.
-During the Lebanese Civil War, Palestinian Christians sided with the rest of the Palestinian community, instead of allying with Lebanese Eastern Orthodox or other Christian communities.

-60,000 Palestinians have received Lebanese citizenship, including most Christian Palestinians.
+60,000 Palestinians have received Lebanese citizenship.